HiRoFa/quickjs_es_runtime/README.md

 * Wrap JSValue to provide reference counting (+1 on init, -1 on drop)
 * Pass a module loader

-## 2. Wrap quickjs for use as a ready to go JS Runtime
+## 2. Wrap quickjs for use as a ready to go JavaScript Runtime
 * This is the ESRuntime struct, it provides an EventQueue which has a thread_local QuickJSRuntime
 * All values are copied or abstracted in an ESValueFacade
 * So no need to worry about Garbage collection
-* Get promise result blocking or async
+* Get Promise result blocking or async

 # What works?

 ## Script and Modules

+* console (.log/info/debug/trace/error)
 * Eval script ([docs](https://hirofa.github.io/quickjs_es_runtime/quickjs_es_runtime/esruntime/struct.EsRuntime.html#method.eval_sync))
-* Create promises which execute async in JS
+* Create promises in JavaScript which execute async
 * Eval modules ([docs](https://hirofa.github.io/quickjs_es_runtime/quickjs_es_runtime/esruntime/struct.EsRuntime.html#method.eval_module_sync))
 * Load modules (dynamic and static) ([docs](https://hirofa.github.io/quickjs_es_runtime/quickjs_es_runtime/esruntimebuilder/struct.EsRuntimeBuilder.html#method.module_script_loader))
 * fetch api [#2](https://github.com/HiRoFa/quickjs_es_runtime/issues/2)